Overview

 []"<@schema.?><property> " |

-/ | / | Yes | Numeric edge properties used to compute weighted degrees, summing values across the specified properties; edges without the specified properties are ignored. |
+/ | / | Yes | Specifies numeric edge properties used to compute weighted degrees by summing their values.
+Only properties of numeric type are considered, and edges without these properties are ignored. |

 direction |